C3pa/My-Lua-Image-Experiments/README.md

 # My Lua Image Experiments

 Some image related experiments for use with MWSE.
+To use drop the file from this repo's `MWSE` directory into your `MWSE` directory.
+You will need livecoding installed.
+For rapid prototyping just do `Alt + x` on the main menu and preview the changes instantly.
+Then close the menu using `f` key.
+Then you can do additional changes and preview them by restarting livecoding.

 ## Example